Mandy Sharp Eizinger, M.S.

 SCHEDULE A CHAT

 Mandy Sharp Eizinger joined the Johnson Center as a program manager in April 2020.
-She facilitates sector-wide learning and professional development programs as part of the center’s learning services team.
+She facilitates sector-wide learning and professional development programs.
 With a strengths-based approach to personal and organizational development (Developer, Connectedness, Belief, Responsibility, Empathy), Mandy is committed to facilitating meaningful and measurable results, whether supporting boards and youth advisory councils or advocating for wellbeing in the nonprofit sector.

 Mandy’s fieldwork on nonprofit wellbeing is recognized in Nonprofit Quarterly, Nonprofit Hub, the WGVU Morning Show with Shelly Irwin, Giving Compass, and The Chronicle of Philanthropy.
 You are likely to find her testing new team-building activities with the Johnson Center staff — and with a stack of post-its in her possession at all times.